 Chloramine can cause genetic damage in mammals, including human beings.

-In addition, research led by the University of Illinois in 2004 exhibits the chlorination of drinking water known as iodoacids (eye-o-doe-acids).
-It might be the most dangerous chemical found in drinking water.
+In addition, research by the University of Illinois in 2004 shows that drinking water is chlorinated with oxoacids (eye-o-doe-acids).
+Oxoacids might be the most dangerous chemical found in drinking water.

-The compound can induce genetic damage.
-It can cause risks to warm-blooded animals (including humans) that drink chlorinated water.
-Also, these harmful chemicals are being discharged again into nature, where fish, wildlife, and the food chain can be damaged.
+The compound can induce genetic damage and pose risks to warm-blooded animals (including humans) that drink chlorinated water.
+Harmful chemicals are also being discharged back into nature, where they can damage fish, wildlife, and the food chain.

-Like chlorine, chloramine's job is to remove pathogens.
-It does this by penetrating their cell membranes and disrupting their metabolism.
+Like chlorine, chloramine removes pathogens by penetrating their cell membranes and disrupting their metabolism.

 Effects of Chlorine on Human Health

-According to studies, the harmful exposure to chlorine can be because of its inhalation.
+According to studies, the harmful exposure to chlorine can be caused by inhalation.
 Typically, health effects can happen within a few seconds only.

 The most common symptoms of chlorine exposure are the following: